jg-digital-media/jgdm-woocommerce-selectors/README.md

     .checkout_coupon {

-        // NOTE: This element is displayed in the browser when showcoupon toggle class is open p {
+        // NOTE: <form> This element is displayed in the browser when .showcoupon toggle class is open p {

         }

         .form-row-first {

+            label {

+                abbr.required {

+                }

+            }

             // contains coupon code text box
             .input-text {